thieryw/gitlanding/README.md

 designed to be fitting budding blocks for a landing page.
 This way your little landing page is a react project capable of growing into a more mature project if need be.

-> Be mindfully though that `Gitlanding` is **not** a documentation website generator, it's a landing page generator.
+> You can have both a landing page (e.g.: `www.your-project.dev`) and a documentation website (e.g.: `docs.your-project.dev`).
-> For creating documentation website you can use [GitBook](https://gitbook.com), it's free for open source projects (you just need to [issue a request](https://user-images.githubusercontent.com/6702424/148654719-bf393721-4bf4-4814-a8ef-cf57a3318a7f.png)).
+> For creating documentation website [GitBook](https://gitbook.com) is better fit than Gitlanding.
+GitBook is free for open source
+> projects (you just need to [issue a request](https://user-images.githubusercontent.com/6702424/148654719-bf393721-4bf4-4814-a8ef-cf57a3318a7f.png)).

 # Showcase